On the edge of the Sahara in Algeria, five ancient fortified villages in the M’zab Valley preserve a unique Islamic culture lasting over 1000 years.

 Beni-Isgen has strict rules for living – and the visiting.

 As a foreigner, I could only visit during certain hours and had to be accompanied by a local guide.
 (1)

 The guide also checked the alleys – for people, before allowing me to take photos.

-Alleys of dust-yellow walls are broken by arched doorways and above, small barred windows with blue shutters.
+Alleys of dust-yellow walls broken by arched doorways and above, small barred windows with blue shutters.

-In the shady, narrow, cobbled lanes it is quiet.
+In the shady, narrow, cobbled lanes, it’s quiet.
 Stone quiet.
 Stuck in a Medieval-non-mechanical silence.

 Beni-Isgen has no cafes, restaurants or hotels.

-And smoking isn’t permitted within its old walls.
+And they forbid smoking within its old walls.

 At 5 p.m a small market is held in the town square (no shops or souvenir stalls here) where robed men in white skull-caps gather to trade, but mostly it’s just a place for neighbours to relax and talk.